dadav/scf/README.md

 # fetch details for a specific cve
 scf cve details CVE-2022-0001

+# watch for new CVE
+scf cve watch

 # start a little api server
 scf server run